Nesting sea turtles storming local beaches

 FWC research shows artificial lighting can be harmful to the hatchlings emerging from their nests, which should start happening locally in the next two weeks.

-"Hatchlings that crawl toward artificial light sources are following the same instinctive response that leads them seaward on naturally lighted beaches," the FWC posted on its website myfwc.com.
+“Hatchlings that crawl toward artificial light sources are following the same instinctive response that leads them seaward on naturally lighted beaches,” the FWC posted on its website myfwc.com" target="_blank">myfwc.com.

 “The apparent brightness and glare of artificial lighting is what often leads hatchlings astray,” the FWC explained.
 “To a hatchling on a beach, an artificial light source appears bright because it is relatively close by, yet it is not intense enough to brighten the sky and landscape.